peterjc/hpc-help/publications.rst

 2025:

+- https://doi.org/10.1126/science.adx2022 - Post-Domestication selection of MKK3 Shaped Seed Dormancy and End-Use Traits in Barley
+- https://doi.org/10.1038/s41477-025-02128-0 - Striking convergent selection history of wheat and barley and its potential for breeding
 - https://doi.org/10.1111/mmi.70000 - Staphylococcus aureus COL: An Atypical Model Strain of MRSA That Exhibits Slow Growth and Antibiotic Tolerance due to a Mutation in PRPP Synthetase
 - https://doi.org/10.1099/mgen.0.001404 - Integrated population clustering and genomic epidemiology with PopPIPE
 - https://doi.org/10.1101/2025.08.01.668108 - BeeSAM2: detecting bees in cherry flowers using timelapse images and foundational models